Equal Opportunity

 Employees must take personal responsibility for their conduct.
 Enforcement of CEI’s policies among employees is the continuing responsibility of supervisors.
 When employees fail to meet established standards or violate CEI policy, initiation of the four-step discipline process described below may be necessary:

-Documentation of disciplinary actions is maintained by human resources in the employee’s personnel file.
+Human resources maintain the documentation of disciplinary actions in the employee’s personnel file.
 The minimum period of retention for disciplinary actions applies to each separate disciplinary action.
 Documentation of disciplinary actions that were previously withdrawn are not affected by the receipt of a new document.
 It is the expectation that any performance infraction serious enough to merit documentation is of sufficient significance to be referenced in the annual performance review.